 Kevin Stewart MSP, Minister for Local Government and Housing

-Kevin Stewart MSP concluded by congratulating Social Bite and their housing partners, Edindex and Wheatley Group on taking this bold and ambitious step to help tackle homelessness.
+Kevin Stewart MSP opened his contribution by congratulating Social Bite and their housing partners, Edindex and Wheatley Group on taking such a bold and ambitious step to help tackle homelessness.

-In September, our Programme for Government set out our ambitions to eradicate rough sleeping, transform temporary accommodation and end homelessness in Scotland.
+In September, the Programme for Government set out ambitions to eradicate rough sleeping, transform temporary accommodation and end homelessness in Scotland.
 This will be backed by a £50 million ‘Ending Homelessness Together’ Fund over a five-year period, as well as an additional £20 million in alcohol and drug services.

-The Housing First model and the wider principle of rapid rehousing will be an important part of this and potentially a key element in meeting our ambitious objectives.
-In welcoming the model proposed by Social Bite, we also know that Housing First models are already being delivered with some success in some parts of Scotland.
+The Housing First model and the wider principle of rapid rehousing will be an important part of this and potentially a key element in meeting those ambitious objectives.
+In welcoming the model proposed by Social Bite, Mr Stewart also reflected on the fact that Housing First models are already being delivered with some success in some parts of Scotland.

 It is an innovative approach, in which the involvement and views of service users, often with the most complex needs, are central and where partnership working is key to success.
 The Homelessness and Rough Sleeping Action Group will be able to draw on the positive examples of Housing First in Scotland and elsewhere, such as Finland, where the model may vary.

-I look forward to the further recommendations from the Action Group.
-It is clear to me that success will rely on all of us working together.
-Please be assured that the Scottish Government will continue to work with our partners to drive real change and improvement.
+Mr Stewart concluded by looking forward to the further recommendations from the Action Group.
+He said that it is clear to him that success will rely on all of us working together – and that everyone should be assured that the Scottish Government will continue to work with its partners to drive real change and improvement.

 “Eradicating ‘Core Homelessness’ in Scotland’s Four Largest Cities: Providing an Evidence Base and Guiding a Funding Framework”, A Report to Social Bite by Mandy Littlewood, Glen Bramley, Suzanne Fitzpatrick, Jenny Wood, I-SPHERE, Heriot-Watt University